-Meron Hadero was born in Ethiopia and came to the U.S. in her childhood via East and West Germany.
-Her short stories—narratives about immigrants, refugees, and displacement—appear in Best American Short Stories, Selected Shorts on NPR/PRI, McSweeney’s Quarterly Concern, Zyzzyva, The Iowa Review, The Missouri Review, among others.
+Meron Hadero is an Ethiopian-American born in Addis Ababa who came to the U.S. in her childhood via East and West Germany.
+Her short stories appear in Best American Short Stories, Selected Shorts on NPR/PRI, McSweeney’s Quarterly Concern, Zyzzyva, The Iowa Review, The Missouri Review, and other journals.
 Her writing has also been published in The New York Times Book Review, the anthology The Displaced: Refugee Writers on Refugee Lives, and others.
-She has been a fellow in literature at The Corporation of Yaddo, Ragdale, and MacDowell, where she received an NEA award.
 Her work has been supported by the International Institute at the University of Michigan, the Elizabeth George Foundation, and Artist Trust.
-She appeared in San Francisco Magazine’s 2018 feature “Making Waves: 100 Artists Putting the East Bay on the Map,” described as “a master list of musicians, artists, writers, dancers, directors, actors, and poets shaping the culture, all from the East Bay.”
+Meron has held fellowships at the World Affairs Council, Yaddo, Ragdale, and MacDowell, where she received an NEA award.
+She has also been a research analyst for the President of Global Development at the Bill & Melinda Gates Foundation, a fellow working with the United Nations Economic Commission for Africa, contracted with Fusion Media Group (Univision), among other roles.
+She appeared in San Francisco Magazine’s 2018 feature “Making Waves: 100 Artists Putting the East Bay on the Map.”

 Meron holds an MFA in creative writing from the University of Michigan, a JD from Yale Law School (Washington State Bar), and a BA in history from Princeton with a certificate in American studies.

 A member of the San Francisco Writers Grotto, Meron has been selected as a 2019-2020 Steinbeck Fellow and shortlisted for the 2019 Caine Prize for her story “The Wall” in McSweeney’s Quarterly Concern.

 “Kind Stranger,” forthcoming in Addis Ababa Noir, Akashic Books,